- The Traveller Vs Tourist debate has been ongoing for years, with many arguing there’s actually no difference between the two.

 A traveller knows that all the best adventures come from detours.
 Don’t be afraid of things that lie around unplanned corners -they usually lead to better adventures.

 Most tourists travel to renowned destinations.
 The traveller however will pick a more off-the-beaten-track destinations, places that are often rich with untampered beauty.
-Places like Botswana in Africa, with intimate safari experiences or India with its rich diversity and immense hope.
+Places like Botswana in Africa, with intimate safari experiences or India with its rich diversity, immense hope and world wonders like the Taj mahal.

 There are so many interesting and unusual travel destinations around the world to see!